Kevin-Vu/circe-kubernetes/README.md

 # circe-kubernetes
 Deploy [circe-angular](https://github.com/Kevin-Vu/circe-angular) and [circe-spring-boot](https://github.com/Kevin-Vu/circe-spring-boot) with GKE.
-All of these commands are performed in the Google Cloud Console.
+All of these commands are performed in the Google Cloud Console which already has Maven, Docker and Git installed.

 ## Prerequisites
 - Kubernetes cluster on GKE